zalando/postgres-operator/docs/quickstart.md

 ### Operator Lifecycle Manager (OLM)

-The [Operator Lifecycle Manager (OLM)](https://github.com/operator-framework/operator-lifecycle-manager) has been designed to facilitate the management of K8s operators.
-You have to install it in your K8s environment.
-When OLM is set up you can simply download and deploy the Postgres Operator with the following command:
+The [Operator Lifecycle Manager (OLM)](https://github.com/operator-framework/operator-lifecycle-manager) has been designed to facilitate management of K8s operators.
+It has to be installed in your K8s environment.
+When OLM is set up simply download and deploy the Postgres Operator with the following command:

 ```bash
 kubectl create -f https://operatorhub.io/install/postgres-operator.yaml